Machine-Learning-Foundations/exercise_02_algebra/README.md

 Very often, this line is too simple to explain the data sufficiently.
 That is why we want to fit polynomials of higher order, so $n > 2$.
 Unfortunately, the more complex the model gets (i.e. the higher the order of the polynomial gets), the more noise will be tracked.
 Here we can make use of regularization techniques.
-In the first and following part, you will be given artificial data and in the second part you will make use of real data!
+In the first and following part, you will be given artificial data and in the second part you will make use of real data.

 ### Part 1: Proof of concept
 The line `b = pandas.read_csv('./data/noisy_signal.tab')` is used to load a noisy signal.